Uber Wants All Of Its Drivers In London To Use Electric Vehicles By 2025

-Uber has plans to promote an electric vehicle-only fleet of drivers in London within the next decade.
+Uber has plans to promote an exclusively electric fleet of vehicles for their drivers in London within the next decade.

-The company’s goal is an ambitious one, and an attempt by the company to show lawmakers in Britain’s capital city they’re serious about their commitment to serving the riders of London, according to reporting from the Guardian.
+The company’s goal is an ambitious one, and an attempt by the company to show lawmakers in Britain’s capital city that they’re serious about their commitment to serving the riders of London, according to reporting from the Guardian.

 “It represents our wanting our partnership in London not only to be a strong partnership but trailblazing in solving air pollution, which every great city in the world is struggling with, and our mayor here in London is looking to improve,” Uber’s chief executive Dara Khosrowshahi said in a statement.

-The plan by Uber is to help drivers phase out their current gas-guzzling vehicles over the next few years.
+The plan for Uber is to help drivers phase out their current gas-guzzling vehicles over the course of the next few years.
 Uber wants to create a fund of £200 million (roughly $260 million) for drivers in the city to assist and encourage them to buy electric vehicles in the near future.

 The company hopes that the fund would encourage at least half of its fleet of drivers to make the switch by the year 2021.
-It’s hoping for a full transformation of an electric-only fleet of drivers by 2025.
+It’s hoping for a full transformation to an exclusively electric fleet of vehicles driven by their operators by 2025.

 The fund may come at the expense of riders of the company.
-Uber plans to charge riders an additional 15p (about $0.19) for every ride they take, plus the regular fees they already pay, in order to create the fund.
+Uber plans to charge riders an additional 15p (about $0.19) for every ride they take — plus the regular fees that they already pay — in order to create the fund.

 Uber plans to go all-electric by 2025 in London https://t.co/bs1nyG9yjG pic.twitter.com/Y9Mfwpxh7b